The Idea Machine

 After that, the innovation process continues of course, but we'll get to all that in future lessons.
 Besides, coming up with lots of ideas is a valuable skill unto itself.

-The more you practice generating lots of ideas, the better you'll get at it.
-Remember to enjoy the process.
+By the way, the more you practice generating lots of ideas, the better you'll get at it!

 Remember To Laugh At The Trolls